kerimoyle/libcellml-tutorials/tutorials/tutorial2/tutorial2.rst

     **1.a** As you did in :ref:`Tutorial 1<tutorial1>`, create a :code:`Parser` and use it to create a model from the :code:`tutorial2.cellml` file provided.

-Instead of duplicating the work you did throughout the middle steps of :ref:`Tutorial 1<tutorial1>`, we've provided you with a set of utility functions in the :code:`tutorial_utilities.[cpp,h]` files which will help with some of the repeated bits of these tutorials.
+Instead of duplicating the work you did throughout the middle steps of :ref:`Tutorial 1<tutorial1>`, we've provided you with a set of utility functions in the :code:`utilities.[cpp,h]` files which will help with some of the repeated bits of these tutorials.

 .. container:: dothis